heerapooja/character_count/README.md

 # project-char_count
-Character count application as you type in !
+This application counts characters as you type in !